ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

                 ),
                 If(
                     isPageSummary = 5,
-                    "We will create a list called" & varListName & "for you with the following columns: " & Char(13) & Char(13) & Left(
+                    "We will create a list called '" & varListName & "' for you with the following columns: " & Char(13) & Char(13) & Left(
                         Concat(
                             colColumnsList,
                             Name & ", "